esrlabs/chipmunk/cli/README.md

 Commands:
-  environment       Provides commands for the needed tools for the development [aliases: env] print-dot         Prints an overview of targets dependencies in print-dot format for `Graphviz` [aliases: dot] lint              Runs linting & clippy for all or the specified targets build             Build all or the specified targets clean             Clean all or the specified targets
+  environment       Provides commands for the needed tools for the development [aliases: env] print-dot         Prints an overview of targets dependencies in print-dot format for `Graphviz` [aliases: dot] configuration     Provides commands for the configuration of this tool on user level [aliases: config] lint              Runs linting & clippy for all or the specified targets build             Build all or the specified targets clean             Clean all or the specified targets